Spoiler Free Review: Avengers: Infinity War

 I’ve been struggling with how to write a review of Marvel Studios’ recently released Avengers: Infinity War without giving away the plot.
 That is really tough to do, since the dramatic ending sort of blindsided many of us in the audience.

 Avengers: Infinity War is obviously a set up for next year’s heavily promoted next episode in the Marvel Cinematic Universe.
 But it seems more like The End, with super heroes disappearing all over the universe.
-Ten years in the making, the film goes on a little longer than most non-fan-boy types (ordinary people like me and my husband) can appreciate.
+Ten years in the making, the film goes on a little longer than ordinary people like me and my husband can appreciate.

-It includes way too many super heroes: Thor (Chris Hemsworth), Iron Man (Robert Downey, Jr.), Hulk (Mark Rufalo), Captain America (Chris Evans), Black Widow (Scarlett Johansson), War Machine (Don Cheadle), Doctor Strange (Benedict Cumberbatch), Spider Man (Tom Holland II), Black Panther (Chadwick Boseman), Gamora (Zoe Saldana), Nebula (Karen Gillan), Loki (Tom Hiddleston), Vision (Paul Bettany), Scarlet Witch (Eliabeth Olsen), Falcon (Anthony Mackie), Winter Soldier (Sebastian Stan), Groot (Vin Diesel), Mantis (Pom Klementieff), Drax (Dave Bautista), rocket (Bradley Cooper), and Star-Lord (Chris Pratt).
+It includes way too many superheroes: Thor (Chris Hemsworth), Iron Man (Robert Downey, Jr.), Hulk (Mark Ruffalo), Captain America (Chris Evans), Black Widow (Scarlett Johansson), War Machine (Don Cheadle), Doctor Strange (Benedict Cumberbatch), Spider Man (Tom Holland II), Black Panther (Chadwick Boseman), Gamora (Zoe Saldana), Nebula (Karen Gillan), Loki (Tom Hiddleston), Vision (Paul Bettany), Scarlet Witch (Elizabeth Olsen), Falcon (Anthony Mackie), Winter Soldier (Sebastian Stan), Groot (Vin Diesel), Mantis (Pom Klementieff), Drax (Dave Bautista), rocket (Bradley Cooper), and Star-Lord (Chris Pratt).
 Just trying to recall who they are and what powers they have can be confusing, unless of course you are one of those ultimate fan boys or girls mentioned earlier.

-Infinity Wars is a series of somewhat connected stories with characters who don’t often interact with each other.
-Avengers: Infinity War is an action/adventure/science fiction/fantasy film directed by Anthony Russo and Joe Russo, and written by Christopher Markus and Stephen McFeely.
+Infinity War is a series of somewhat connected stories with characters who don’t often interact with each other.
+Avengers: Infinity War is an action/adventure/science fiction/fantasy film directed by Anthony Russo and Joe Russo.
+Its written by Christopher Markus and Stephen McFeely.
 Produced by Walt Disney Pictures, it runs 156 minutes at local theaters….and theaters all over the universe.
 Rated PG-13 for intense sequences of sci-fi violence and action throughout, language and some crude references.